Cain and Abel (comics): Cain

 In 1968, Cain was created to "host" the EC-style horror comic anthologies The House of Mystery (which had begun publishing in 1950).
-Cain, "the Able Care-Taker", created by Bob Haney, Jack Sparling and Joe Orlando, first appeared in The House of Mystery #175 (July – August 1968), modeled on writer Len Wein, who was new to the field.
-(A photograph of Wein as Cain can be found in Elvira's House of Mystery #4 [June 1986].)
+Cain, "the Able Care-Taker", created by Bob Haney, Jack Sparling and Joe Orlando, first appeared in The House of Mystery #175 (July–August 1968), modeled on writer Len Wein, who was new to the field.
+(A photograph of Wein as Cain can be found in Elvira's House of Mystery #4 (June 1986).)

 The House of Mystery was cancelled in 1983.
 The final issue showed Cain in front of the House for sale, with his bags packed, and Gregory, his pet gargoyle, behind him.
 In the mid-1980s, Cain became a supporting character in Blue Devil (as caretaker of the "House of Weirdness"), with Abel and Gregory making occasional appearances as well.

 Abel

 In 1969, Abel was created to "host" the companion EC-style horror anthology The House of Secrets (which in its Silver Age run, was published from 1956 to 1966).
 In 1969, DC editor Joe Orlando created the design for Abel, based on his assistant, Mark Hanerfeld:

-Abel's first comics appearance was in DC Special #4 (July – September 1969), ironically written by Hanerfeld and illustrated by Bill Draut.
-The House of Secrets was revived with #81 (August – September 1969) and Abel began hosting immediately.
+Abel's first comics appearance was in DC Special #4 (July–September 1969), ironically written by Hanerfeld and illustrated by Bill Draut.
+The House of Secrets was revived with #81 (August–September 1969) and Abel began hosting immediately.

 In 1978, The House of Secrets (along with another horror title, The Witching Hour) was merged into The Unexpected (which itself was canceled in 1982).

 Together

-During the 1970s, Cain and Abel (along Eve) also co-hosted the horror/humor anthology Plop!
+During the 1970s, Cain and Abel (along with Eve) also co-hosted the horror/humor anthology Plop!
 Both comics had been running Dial H for Hero and Eclipso, respectively, before the introduction of the new host characters.

 The cover of Vertigo's mostly-reprint Welcome Back to the House of Mystery (July 1998) showed Cain returning to the House with Abel and Gregory.
 Both of the anthologies that Cain and Abel debuted in are cited as one of the comic books that Neil Gaiman grew up with which helped pave the way for Cain and Abel revival within The Sandman comic books.